xan1242/MPFmaster/README.md

 - Big endian support for consoles

-- Try out compiling with gcc/clang -- currently works in macOS, still need make a CMakeLists
+- Try out compiling with gcc/clang -- currently works in macOS, still need to make a CMakeLists

 - Figure out why some variable types don't get updates for certain actions (mostly fixed)